Alexgar24/between_assingments/README.md

-DevOps Assignments for Between Technologies Job Application
+# DevOps Assignments for BETWEEN Technology job application

 This repository contains all the code required for the three exercises in the assignments.